Mayra Bueno Silva

-Mayra Bueno Silva (born August 22, 1991) is a Brazilian female mixed martial artist who competes in the Bantamweight division of the Ultimate Fighting Championship.
-As of March 7, 2023, she is #10 in the UFC women's bantamweight rankings.
+Mayra Bueno Silva (born August 22, 1991) is a Brazilian mixed martial artist who competes in the women's Bantamweight division of the Ultimate Fighting Championship (UFC).
+As of November 11, 2025, she is #11 in the UFC women's bantamweight rankings.

 Background

 Born in Uberlandia, Silva has lived and trained in gyms in Campinas and São Paulo since January 2015, a couple months before she made her professional debut.

 Mixed martial arts career

 Early career

 Starting her career in 2016, Silva only needed 3 fights on the regional Brazilian scene, winning all three and the Batalha MMA Bantamweight title in the process, to be invited onto Dana White's Contender Series Brazil 1.
 Making quick work of Mayana Souza dos Santos via ninja choke in the first round, she earned a contract to the UFC.